tfrank64/bms-samples-swift-hellopush/README.md

-# HelloPush application for IBM MobileFirst Services on IBM Bluemix
+# iOS HelloPush application for IBM MobileFirst Services on IBM Bluemix
 ---
-The HelloPush sample contains an Objective-C project that you can use to learn the IBM Push Notification Service.
+This iOS HelloPush sample contains an Objective-C project that you can use to learn more about IBM Push Notification Service.

+To use the HelloPush sample for Objective-C:
+1. Downloading the samples
+2. Configuring the back end for your helloPush application
+3. Configure the front end in the HelloPush sample
+4. Run the iOS app

+### Before your begin
+Before you start, make sure you have the following:
+A Bluemix account.
+APNs enabled push certificate (.p12 file) and the certificate password for your sandbox environment.
+For information about how to obtain a p.12 certificate, see Creating and configuring push credentials for APNs  at [Configuring credentials for a notification provider](https://www.ng.bluemix.net/docs/services/mobilepush/index.html#push_provider)

 ### Downloading the samples
 Clone the samples from Github with the following command:

 git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-ios-hellopush

-### Configure the back end for your Bluelist application
+### Configuring the back end for your helloPush application
-Before you can run the Bluelist application, you must set up an app on Bluemix.
-For simplicity, the steps below outline how to create a MobileFirst Services Starter application which includes the following: Node.js runtime, IBM Push Notifications, Mobile Client Access, and Cloudant services.
+Before you can run the helloPush application, you must set up an app on Bluemix.
+The following procedure shows you how to create a MobileFirst Services Starter application.
+A Node.js runtime environment is created so that you can provide server-side functions, such as resource URIs and static files.
+The Cloudant®NoSQL DB, IBM Push Notifications, and Mobile Client Access services are then added to the app.

-1. Sign up for a [Bluemix](http://bluemix.net) Account.
-2. Create a mobile app.
-In the Boilerplates section Bluemix catalog, click **MobileFirst Services Starter**.
-Choose a **Name** and click **Create**.
+Create a mobile backend in the  Bluemix dashboard.
+1. In the Boilerplates section Bluemix catalog, click MobileFirst Services Starter.
+2. Enter a name and host for your mobile backend and click Create.
+3. Click Finish.
+4. In the IBM Push Notifications Dashboard, go to the Configuration tab to configure your Push Notification Service.
+5. In the Apple Push Certificate section, select the Sandbox environment
-3. Configure Push: In the IBM Push Notifications Dashboard upload a valid APNs enabled push certificate (.p12 file).
-This can be completed in the Configuration tab in this dashboard.
+6. Upload a valid APNs enabled push certificate (.p12 file), then enter the password associated with the certificate.

-### Configure the front end in the HelloPush sample
+### Configuring the front end in the HelloPush sample
-1. In a terminal, navigate to the bms-samples-ios-hellopush directory where the project was cloned
+1. In a terminal, navigate to the **bms-samples-ios-hellopush** directory where the project was cloned
 2. Navigate to the helloPush_objective_c
-3. Install Cocoapod client if not already installed `sudo gem install cocoapods`
+3. If the Cocoapod client is not installed, install it using the following command: `sudo gem install cocoapods`
-4. Configure the Cocoapod repository if not already configured `pod setup`
+4. If the Cocoapod repository is not configured, configure it using the following command: `pod setup`
-5. Run the `pod install` command to download and install dependecies.
+5. Run the `pod install` command to download and install dependencies.
 6. Open the Xcode workspace: `open helloPush.xcworkspace`.
 From now on, open the xcworkspace file since it contains all the dependencies and configuration.
-7. Open the AppDelegate.m and add the corresponding ApplicationRoute and ApplicationID in the application's' didFinishLaunchingWithOptions method:
+7. Open the **AppDelegate.m** and add the corresponding **ApplicationRoute** and **ApplicationID** in the application **didFinishLaunchingWithOptions** method:

 Objective C: